 Hey, I was looking back at some of the YouTube videos that I’ve done.
-I came across a video about hamstrings and back pain wherein I answered a great question from an EFI loyal subscriber.
-So, I dug it up and share it with you today.
+I came across a video about hamstrings and back pain where I answered a great question from an EFI loyal subscriber.
+So, I dug it up and am sharing it with you today.

 If you have tight hamstrings, check out the article and video below.
 Plus, watch out for new YouTube videos as I am heading off to film more videos for you.

 In today’s video, I wanted to explain how your tight hamstrings could be the cause of your back pain.

 How Your Hamstrings Can Be The Cause of Your Back Pain

 CLICK HERE to watch the YouTube video.

 Your tight hamstrings causes you back pain in two different ways.

 #1 – Changes the position of the pelvis and the back when standing